CodeSteak/static-atomic-queue/README.md

 https://github.com/max0x7ba/atomic_queue.

 Changes:
-- Are buffers for the queues are now staticly allocated.
+- All buffers for the queues are now staticly allocated.

 ## License
 MIT